 The industrial category is intended to be used for the development of industrial, manufacturing, warehousing, distribution, and other related uses.
 Industrial and warehousing uses are generally considered to be those that might cause the most undesirable impacts on other land uses.
 Traditionally, noise, odors, toxic chemicals, and transportation impacts from large trucks and workers are associated with industrial activity.
-Typical industrial and warehousing activities include manufacturing, packaging, mini-warehouses, commercial warehousing and distribution centers.
+Typical industrial and warehousing activities manufacturing, include packaging, miniwarehouses, commercial warehousing, and distribution centers.
 Other industrial activities include construction yards, machine repair shops, bulk storage of liquids, scrap storage and processing yards, and research facilities.